hepapi/tutorials/Kubernetes/hands-on/Lesson-6-b-Kubernetes-ServiceAccount-RBAC.md

+# RBAC
+- Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
+- RBAC authorization uses the rbac.authorization.k8s.io API group to drive authorization decisions, allowing you to dynamically configure policies through the Kubernetes API.

 ## ServiceAccount
 - A `service account` provides an identity for `processes` that run in a Pod, and maps to a `ServiceAccount` object.
 - Kubernetes by default creates a service account in each namespace of a cluster and call it a default service account.
 These default service accounts are mounted to every pod launched.